sjsanc/network-plus/1_networking_concepts.md

 			- Does not leave the device
 	- **Subnetting**
 		- Subnetting divides an IP network into smaller logical networks
+		- Improves performance by limiting unnecessary broadcast traffic
+		- Improves security as each subnet has its own firewall, and allow finer-grained event notifications
 		- *Variable Length Subnet Mask (VLSM)*
 			- Allows subnets of different sizes within the same network
 			- Reduces waste of IP addresses